marijnh/Eloquent-JavaScript/10_modules.md

 {{index latency, performance, [file, access], [network, speed]}}

 Including a modular program that consists of 200 different files in a ((web page)) produces its own problems.
 If fetching a single file over the network takes 50 milliseconds, loading the whole program takes 10 seconds, or maybe half that if you can load several files simultaneously.
 That's a lot of wasted time.
-Because fetching a single big file tends to be faster than fetching a lot of tiny ones, web programmers have started using tools that roll their programs (which they painstakingly split into modules) back into a single big file before they publish it to the Web.
+Because fetching a single big file tends to be faster than fetching a lot of tiny ones, web programmers have started using tools that combine their programs (which they painstakingly split into modules) into a single big file before they publish it to the Web.
 Such tools are called _((bundler))s_.

 {{index "file size"}}